rithaven/git-user-search/README.md

 # GithubSearch

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.2.2.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli)
 by:
  ## KANKINDI RITHA VENERANDA        ON September 1,2019